 Moldova is a landlocked country in Eastern Europe, located between Romania to the west and Ukraine to the north, east and south.
 Moldova emerged as an independent republic in 1991 following the collapse of the Soviet Union.
-The majority of Moldova's 3.6 million citizens (2012 est.) are of Romanian descent, and the two countries share a common cultural heritage.
-The official language is Moldovan.
+The majority of Moldova's 3.6 million citizens (2016 est.) are of Romanian descent, and the two countries share a common cultural heritage.
 The city of Chişinău is Moldova's capital.

 Moldova celebrates its national day on 27 August.

 Moldova has actively participated in the EU's European Neighbourhood Policy.
-In February 2012, the EU launched Free Trade Agreement negotiations with Moldova.
+In July 2016, the Moldova-European Union Association Agreement entered into force.
+The Agreement seeks to deepen political, economic and trade relations.
 In April 2014, the EU lifted visa restrictions on Moldova, allowing its citizens to travel freely throughout the EU Schengen passport-free area.
-In June 2014, Moldova signed an Association Agreement with the EU which serves to deepen political, economic, and trade relations between Moldova and the EU.

-Moldova is a member of a number of international organisations including the United Nations, Organisation for Democracy and Economic Development, International Monetary Fund (IMF), World Bank and World Trade Organisation (WTO).
+Moldova is a member of a number of international organisations including the United Nations, International Monetary Fund, World Bank, World Trade Organization, Organization for Security and Co-operation in Europe (OSCE) and the European Bank for Reconstruction and Development.
 Moldova is a member of NATO’s Partnership for Peace and the EU’s Eastern Partnership along with Armenia, Azerbaijan, Belarus, Georgia, and Ukraine.

 Transnistria (Transdniestr) dispute

-Economic reform measures have included the introduction of a stable convertible currency and real interest rates; the end of price fixing and export controls; the privatisation of land; and the eradication of preferential deals for inefficient state-owned enterprises.
-The continuing reliance on agriculture, however, means that Moldova's economy is extremely vulnerable to adverse weather conditions and fluctuations in international markets.
+Moldova has undertaken some market-oriented measures, including the introduction of a stable convertible currency, real interest rates, an end to price fixing and export controls, the privatisation of land, and the eradication of preferential deals for inefficient state-owned enterprises.
+Its reliance on agriculture means that Moldova's economy is vulnerable to adverse weather conditions and fluctuations in international markets.

-Moldova has no resident representation in Australia.
-Australia's Ambassador in Moscow is accredited to Moldova
+Moldova has no diplomatic representation in Australia.
+Australia's Ambassador in Moscow is accredited to Moldova.

-Australia's trade and investment relationship with Moldova is currently small.
-Total two-way merchandise trade in 2013 was A$3.46 million.
-Australia’s merchandise exports to Moldova were valued at A$1.84 million in 2013 and included milk, cream, whey & yoghurt, and medical instruments (including veterinary).
-Merchandise imports from Moldova were valued at A$1.6 million in 2013 and included clothing, and iron and steel bars and rods.
+Australia's trade and investment relationship with Moldova is modest.
+Total two-way merchandise trade in 2016-17 was $1.75 million.
+Australia’s merchandise exports to Moldova were valued at $0.15 million in 2016-17 and included paper and paperboards, and worn clothing and rags.
+Merchandise imports from Moldova were valued at $1.6 million in 2014 and included fruit and nuts, clothing accessories and travel goods.